-Multilingual, Gross worked and traveled extensively in Western and East/Central Europe, in former Soviet Republics (Belarus, Moldova, Tajikistan), Taiwan, India, China and Cuba.
+Multilingual, Gross worked and traveled extensively in Western and East/Central and Southeast Europe, in former Soviet Republics (Belarus, Moldova, Tajikistan), Taiwan, India, China and Cuba.
 Since 1985, he directed journalism workshops and lectured at the University of Dortmund, Germany; Oxford University, England; Vytautas Magnus University, Lithuania; the universities of Madrid, Bilbao, Santiago de Compostela, Murcia and Barcelona, Spain; University of Tirana, Albania; the Jagiellonian University, Krakow, Poland; the University of Bucharest, University of Timisoara West, Babes-Bolyai University, Cluj-Napoca, and the Black Sea University, Romania; The Association of Georgian Journalists, Tiblisi, Georgia; the Central European University, Budapest, Hungary; International Summer School for Democracy, Petrovac, Montenegro, FR Yugoslavia; The University of Salzburg, Austria; Shanghai University, China.

 Dr. Gross received 49 fellowships, research, lecture and training awards and grants from, among other institutions, Harvard University's Joan Shorenstein Center on the Press, Politics and Public Policy, J. F. Kennedy School of Government; the National Academy of Sciences; the International Research and Exchanges Board; the Pacific Cultural Foundation; the International Media Fund; the Soros Foundation; the German Marshall Fund of the United States; the Freedom Forum; Fulbright; and the National Science Foundation.
 In 1996, he was a research fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.